ArmenianVendor.com: Our Armenian History

-A Little Armenian History
+A Little Armenian History and Our Background

 We studied all about a country we couldn’t visit, a history that read like a novel of legends, and a language that nobody other than our parents and their friends spoke with to us and to each other.

 In 1991, the Soviet Union had broken up, Armenia was in a war with neighboring Azerbaijan, and Turkey closed its border to Armenia.
 During this time, the internet had just started forming its own legs and spreading to the colleges.
 I remember being in school with no Armenians in my vicinity for miles around, and getting on Armenian chat lines to meet Armenians from all around the world and joining email lists about Armenia just to get any kind of current information I could about our newly independent country.

 In 1994, the war with Azerbaijan came to a halt, and Armenia started its post war healing process.
 Since then, I graduated college with an Engineering degree, moved to Framingham, Massachusetts for work, and found myself an Armenian girl from Armenia, and got married.
 Through all this time I had heard many interesting stories from friends, and wondrous tales from my wife, who was born and raised in Armenia during those Soviet times.